kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 We're going to use a slightly modified script from the [gunicorn](http://docs.gunicorn.org/en/stable/deploy.html#upstart) examples.
-Create this file in `/etc/init/hello-world.conf`.
+Create this file in the VM in `/etc/init/hello-world.conf`.

 {% highlight bash %}